stuarthayhurst/kernel-notify/README.md

  - ### Build:
    * dpkg (Used in package building and program + kernel installation / removal)
-   * inkscape (Used to generate .pngs from .svgs)
+   * gzip (Used to compress manpage)
    * libnotify-dev & g++ && pkg-config (Used in package building (.deb), installing and updating (source) or package install (non-amd46))
+   * make
+   * Optional: inkscape (Used to generate .pngs from .svgs)
-   * optipng (Compress icons)
+   * Optional: optipng (Compress icons)
-   * sed (Update versions)
+   * Optional: sed (Update versions)

 ## Common Problems:
  - ### Notifications missing / failed to build:
    * If no notifications are sent when they should be, the notifications binary is likely missing or broken
    * If `ATTENTION: g++: failed to build notifications` was seen during install, the binary will be missing
-   * Notifications can be rebuilt with `./install.sh -n` and then `sudo mv notifications /usr/share/kernel-notify/`
+   * Notifications can be rebuilt with `make notifications` and then `sudo mv build/notifications /usr/share/kernel-notify/`
-   * If you no longer have access to kernel-notify's source code or need build the notifications specifically for the installed version, use `g++ /usr/share/kernel-notify/notifications.cpp -o /usr/share/kernel-notify/notifications $(pkg-config --cflags --libs libnotify)`
-   * In the event both options failed, submit a bug report, following the template and giving all available information
+   * If this still failed, submit a bug report, following the template and giving all available information

  - ### Updating failed:
    * Download the latest release from the Releases page (.deb or .tar.gz / .zip)